symfony/symfony-docs/best_practices/business-logic.rst

     services:
         # ...

-        # use the class name as the service id
+        # use the fully-qualified class name as the service id
         AppBundle\Utils\Slugger:
             public: false